 I moved my son from a private school to Baldwin last Fall.
 He's in 2nd grade.
 He has had the best teacher so far here at Baldwin.
 Very helpful guides the students well towards high academic goals very creative and hard-working.
 She has spent so much time with my son after school to make sure he turns in his work.
 My son isn't the easiest kid to work with.
 He doesn't like doing worksheets.
 Over time with his teacher's help and diligence my son turned around and improved academically.
 My son has focus issues so he's not the easiest kid to work with.
 His teacher really went above and beyond in communicating our son's progress to us.
 We're very lucky to have found such a caring teacher his principal and the community overall.
 The school really appreciates parent's involvement.
 The home school club is also a very helpful set of parents working together to continue improving the school.
 I have never gotten this from the private schools.
 I hope more and more parents get involved with their kids.

 Baldwin (Julia) Elementary School is a public elementary school in San Jose.
-The principal of Baldwin (Julia) Elementary School is Joyce Millner and can be contacted at email@example.com.
-476 students attend Baldwin (Julia) Elementary School and identify as Filipino, Hispanic, and Asian.
+The principal of Baldwin (Julia) Elementary School is Joyce Millner, who can be contacted at firstname.lastname@example.org.
+476 students go to Baldwin (Julia) Elementary School and are mostly Filipino, Hispanic, and Asian.
 27% of the Baldwin (Julia) Elementary School students are "limited in English proficiency."
-58% of the 476 students here have subsidized lunches.
-The student to teacher ratio at Baldwin (Julia) Elementary School is 21:1.
+58% of the 476 students here get reduced lunch prices.
+The ratio of students to teachers at Baldwin (Julia) Elementary School is 21:1.
 Los Paseos Elementary School is one of the nearest elementary schools.

 - Computer arts